Biker93/azure-devops-aks-kubernetes-terraform-pipeline/terraform-aks.md

 https://www.terraform.io/docs/extend/best-practices/naming.html

-Kaylan confirmed he has the same result, so it is a bug in either Terraform or the Zipp plugin I'm using current versions of both
+Kalyan confirmed he has the same result, so it is a bug in either Terraform or the Zipp plugin I'm using current versions of both
 Zipp Version	0.6.27	Released on	11/14/2018, 10:01:55 AM	Last updated	7/22/2021, 10:40:14 AM
 this bug is not listed on